Ben More (Mull): Access and climbing route

-The peak is easiest reached from Loch na Keal, the walk up from the B8035 road following farm tracks, the side of a stream; Abhainn Dhiseig, and ultimately up scree slopes to the top.
+The peak is reached most easily from Loch na Keal, the walk up from the B8035 road following farm tracks, the side of a stream; Abhainn Dhiseig, and ultimately up scree slopes to the top.
 From the summit on a clear day, the view encompasses the Sound of Mull, Staffa, Ulva, the Ross of Mull and Iona in the distance.
 From sea loch to summit is approximately a four-hour walk.

 The more demanding but rewarding route follows a boggy path up the banks of Abhainn na h-Uamha to the bealach (mountain pass) between A' Chìoch ("The Breast") and Beinn Fhada (not to be confused with its namesake in Kintail).
 From the bealach the route follows South West along a steep and rocky ridge first to the peak of A' Chìoch then on and up to Ben More itself.
 There is respite at the top in a circular refuge of stones.
 This route starts and ends on the B8035 road and is approximately a six-hour walk and scramble.

 Climbers should be cautious when using a compass in misty conditions since there is magnetic rock in places, especially near the summit of the mountain.